-PLEASE VISIT AND LIKE OUR SINGLE PAYER FACEBOOK PAGE HERE.
+PLEASE VISIT AND LIKE OUR EXPANDED AND IMPROVED MEDICARE FOR ALL FACEBOOK PAGE HERE.
 IF YOU WANT TO BECOME ACTIVELY INVOLVED, JOIN OUR EMAIL LIST (IN THE RIGHT COLUMN ON A COMPUTER OR BELOW ON A SMARTPHONE).

 Medicare for all is a system in which a single public or quasi-public agency organizes health care financing, but the delivery of care remains largely in private hands.
 Under a single-payer system, all residents of the U.S. would be covered for all medically necessary services, including doctor, hospital, preventive, long-term care, mental health, reproductive health care, dental, vision, prescription drug and medical supply costs.
 MORE

 International Health Care Models